Takeaway

 In the hospital, the clinician and patient are a team.
 Patients need to feel safe to share their concerns.
 Then you can make a plan together.

-If you want your team to win, recognize the details that make all the difference.
-Scan the room, listen to your patient, and meticulously craft and communicate patient-specific care.
+If you want your team to win, scan the room, listen to the patient, and meticulously craft and communicate patient-specific care.

 This piece expresses the views solely of the author.
 It does not necessarily represent the views of any organization, including Johns Hopkins Medicine.